logithaadithya-s/APPLE/README.md

 This web page gave me a motivation to learn more about webprogramming.This was a great opertunity to learn more things.

 Features:
-1.Fully responsive design
+-Fully responsive design
-2.Smooth animations and transitions
+-Smooth animations and transitions
-3.Interactive navigation bar
+-Interactive navigation bar
-4.High-quality images and icons
+-High-quality images and icons
-5.Pixel-perfect layout resembling the original Apple website
+-Pixel-perfect layout resembling the original Apple website

 Technologies Used:
-1.HTML5
+-HTML5
-2.CSS3 (Flexbox & Grid)
+-CSS3 (Flexbox & Grid)
-3.JavaScript for interactivity
+-JavaScript for interactivity
-4.Bootstrap
+-Bootstrap

 Project Structure